jessicalumian/antarctic-rotation-proj/README.md

 ## Anvi'o

 This is a mysterious work in progress.
+This script is being tweaked to generate files: [anvio-prep-working.sh](https://github.com/jessicamizzi/antarctic-rotation-proj/blob/master/anvio-prep-working.sh)